lierdakil/pandoc-crossref/docs/index.md

     This option doesn't affect LaTeX output (which offloads numbering to the LaTeX engine).
 -   `listOfMetadata`, default `false`.
 Enables setting `list-of-figures` &c variables to pass through to the Pandoc's templating engine.
+-   `preserveAltText`, default `false`.
+By default, if an image in a figure does not have an explicit `alt` attribute, pandoc-crossref will assume it's only the figure caption, and not an `alt` text.
+Pandoc will then produce a figure caption with `aria-hidden="true"` attribute and no `alt` text on the image itself.
+Setting this flag to `true` will make pandoc-crossref preserve the `alt` text (even if it is inferred from the figure caption) verbatim, which forces Pandoc to generate an image with `alt` text and figure caption without `aria-hidden`.
+This is certainly a half-measure at best, hence disabled by default, but may be better than nothing in certain workflows.

 ### Item title format